vitessio/website/content/en/blog/2023-04-15-schemadiff.md

 This approach has two advantages:

 1. If you're able to create a table in MySQL, that means it's valid.
-By the time you introspect `INFORMATION_SCHEMA` on a table, validity is given.
+By the time you introspect `INFORMATION_SCHEMA` on a table, validity is a given.
 You may safely assume, for example, that keys only cover existing columns.
 2. `INFORMATION_SCHEMA` formalizes the majority of information.
 The data type is well defined.
 A column precision is an integer value.
 The text collation is a well known value.

 However, there are disadvantages, as well: